-Be sure that anyone operating the tender, or working around the unit, reads the manual.
-They must know the operating, maintenance and safety information.
+Be sure that anyone who will be operating the machine or working on or around the unit reads and understands the operating, maintenance and safety information in this operator's manual.

-Review this document annually.
+Review the manual annually.

-- 2. Clean or replace all safety decals if they cannot be clearly read and understood. - 3.
-Place all controls in neutral.
-Stop the engine.
-Remove ignition key.
-Wait for all moving parts to stop before adjusting, repairing or unplugging. - 4.
-Keep all bystanders, especially children, away from the machine when running. - Establish a Lock-Out Tag-Out policy for the work site.
+- Clean and replace all safety decals if they cannot be clearly read and understood. - Place all controls in neutral, stop the engine.
+Remove the ignition key.
+Wait for all moving parts to stop before servicing, repairing or unplugging. - Keep all bystanders, especially children, away from the machine when loading or unloading.
+Only authorized personnel should be in the work area. - Establish a lock-out tag-out policy for the work site.
 Be sure all personnel are trained in and follow these procedures.

-Lock-out and tag-out the power source before servicing the unit. - Be familiar with machine hazard area.
+Lock-out tag-out all power sources before servicing the unit or working around accompanying equipment.

+- Be familiar with machine hazard area.
 If anyone enters hazard areas, shut down machine immediately.
-Clear the area before restarting. - 7.
-Keep hands, feet, hair and clothing away from all moving and/or rotating parts.

-Do not place hands, arms or body between moving parts to prevent pinching or crushing.
+Clear the area before restarting. - Do not place hands, arms or body between moving parts to prevent pinching or crushing.
 Components can move unexpectedly.